-Over 160 institutions have participated in the NACCC Student Survey, including 63 two-year institutions and 98 four-year institutions.
+Over 160 institutions have participated in the NACCC Student, Staff, and Faculty Survey, including 77 two-year institutions and 91 four-year institutions.
 To download a historical list of participating institutions click here.

 BACKGROUND